 Cognitive neuroscientist and author Ian Robertson compares the stress response system to the immune system: It gets stronger with practice.

 After a strong stress response, the brain rewires itself to remember and learn from the experience.
-This is how the brain prepares you to handle similarly stressful situations the next time around.
+This is how the brain prepares you to handle similarly stressful situations next time around.

 Stress causes the brain to secrete a chemical called noradrenaline.
-The brain can’t perform at its best with too much noradrenaline, but guess what?
+The brain can’t perform at its best with too much noradrenaline.
+But guess what?
 Too little noradrenaline isn’t good either.

-Reasonably low stress levels can actually build stronger brain function, which makes humans smarter and happier, according to Robertson.
+Reasonably low-stress levels can actually build stronger brain function, which makes humans smarter and happier, according to Robertson.

 Armed with the information above, you’re ready to help your child reframe stress.
 Follow the steps below to get started:

 1) Adopt the “stress helps” mindset yourself.
 Accept that you can’t prevent stress, that some stress is actually beneficial, and that stress can be an opportunity to grow.
 If you don’t have this mindset, it will be almost impossible to teach it to your child.
 (Plus, reducing your own stress is vital—stress can be “contagious.”
-When your child senses your stress, it actually alters her physiology to automatically go into stress mode too.)
+When your child senses your stress, it actually alters their physiology to automatically go into stress mode too.)

 2) Understand the reasons behind your child’s stress, rather than dismiss it.
 To an adult, a child’s problems may seem trivial.
 But they seem big to the child, and they are causing the child genuine stress or discomfort.